ryan-leap/GreenMeansGoMutexDemo/README.md

 ## Conclusion

-A Mutex is locking mechanism that allows processes and threads to coordinate access to resources.
+A Mutex is a locking mechanism that allows processes and threads to coordinate access to resources.
 You might need it one day - especially if you have scripts that do multi-process (Jobs) or mult-threaded (ThreadJobs) work and require access to the same resource - like a log file.
 Enjoy!